 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has recommended you for an MRI of your abdomen and/or pelvis.
-Magnetic resonance imaging (MRI) uses a magnetic field, radio waves and a computer to create detailed images of organs, soft tissues, bone and virtually all other internal body structures.
+Magnetic resonance imaging (MRI) uses a magnetic field, radio waves and a computer to create detailed images of organs, soft tissues, bone and virtually all other internal body structures, including the liver.
 MR technology allows the physician to evaluate different types of body tissue, as well as distinguish normal, healthy tissue from diseased tissue.
-Our team of expert physicians, nurses and technologists is headed by Rola Saouaf, MD, Chief of Body MRI.
+Our team of expert physicians, nurses and technologists is headed by Rola Saouaf, MD, chief of Body MRI.

 Before Arriving for Your Procedure

-You should not have anything to eat or drink for 3 hours before the exam start time.
+You should not have anything to eat or drink for three hours before the exam start time.

 If you are claustrophobic (fearful of small, enclosed areas) or experience pain when lying on your back for more than 30 minutes, your referring physician may prescribe a relaxant or pain medication to help you through the exam.
 The imaging physicians at Cedars-Sinai cannot prescribe such medications for you.